ChrisCurrin/pv-scn1a/README.md

 ## About

-This model uses the NEURON simulation environment and was contributed by A Bryson.
+This model uses the NEURON simulation environment

 Model morphology and mechanisms taken from the BBP Neocortical Microcircuit Portal: https://bbp.epfl.ch/nmc-portal/welcome